 The crocodile has been living at a crocodile sanctuary in Darwin, Australia.
-He was trapped by wildlife officials about a year ago and moved to the sanctuary because he was attacking cows in the wild and deemed a nuisance animal, Sailer told The Toledo Blade.
+He was trapped by wildlife officials about a year ago and moved to the sanctuary because he was attacking cows in the wild and deemed a nuisance animal, Sailer told

 The crocodile is estimated to be about 40 to 50 years old.

 "He does not show any signs of advanced age," Sailer said.
 "Crocodiles can live well past 80, sometimes past 100."

 The Toledo Zoo's new Australian-themed Wild Walkabout exhibit will have wallabies, dingoes, and deadly snakes.
 But the big crocodile will be the star.

 Zoo officials spent several months working with the U.S. and Australian governments to get the crocodile's trip approved.

 "This is a remarkable opportunity," said Andy Odum, the zoo's assistant director of animal programs.
 "He will be a tremendous ambassador for wildlife, not to mention a great educational opportunity and something really spectacular for the public."